alllex/parsus/README.md

 println(g2.parseEntireOrThrow(" a\t")) // prints "a"
 ```

-In this example we explicitly `register` a regex-token.
-This token will use the regular expression to match any
+In this example, we create a token by calling `regexToken`.
+This token will use the regular expression to match any whitespace in the input string.
-whitespace in the input string.
-Since we want to simply ignore the whitespace, we will not reference this token in any
-of the parsers.
+Since we want to simply ignore the whitespace, we will not reference this token in any of the parsers.
 Therefore, we register the token in the init-block of the class without assigning it to a member.

 Now, that we know how to declare and register different kinds of tokens, let us explore how to use those tokens to write
 parsers.